davidlee/qmk_firmware/users/davidlee/readme.md

 Design principles:

 - Eschew complex customisation.
 Embrace constraints & strong opinions.
 - Nothing is further than one key from home position.
 Avoid moving from home at all where possible.
-- Use thumbs heavily.
-- Having space, a numpad & symbol layer, Shift and Backspace all accessible from thumb home positions is just better than any credible alternative.
+- Use both thumbs to their full potential.
+Having space, a numpad & symbol layer, Shift and Backspace all accessible from thumb home positions is a huge advantage, and better than any credible alternative.
 Fight me.
-- Prefer same-thumb layer activation.
-Thumbs are strong.
-Single-hand chords feel easier to me than cross-hand coordination.
 - Home row mods are great, and carefully tuned, but can be disabled without making life difficult.
+- Every non-default layer includes conventional modifiers for one hand, in a consistent home row position
 - Follow conventions which live in muscle memory, where possible:
-  - left thumb for spacebar, from mouse & keyboard games
+  - left thumb for space, because mouse & keyboard games
   - right hand for numpad, from every number pad ever
   - ZXCV positions for undo/cut/copy/paste
   - vim style movement keys (left, down, up, right)
 - Sometimes adding flexibility is worth duplication in a layout.
 - Using subtle RGBlight / sound to indicate layer state doesn't hurt.
 - Combos are awesome.
 Keep adding them until there's no room for more.
+- Easily adapted to any board with 3x6 + 3 thumb keys, e.g. Corne.

 ---
 Recommended with:

 - Raycast, for two-keypress application switching with Meh shortcuts
 - Karabiner, for Fn key support, and mapping functionality like dictation & mission control.